+The GIC-600 uses the GIC Stream protocol interface to send interrupts to the core and receive notifications when the core activates interrupts.
 The GIC Stream protocol interface has a pair of 16-bit wide AXI4-Stream interfaces, one upstream interface, and one downstream interface.
-The GIC-600 uses these interfaces to send interrupts to the core and receive notifications when the core activates interrupts.